Reviews You Can Rely On

 Conclusion

-The Black Diamond Distance Adaptor is one of the only single wall tents that use polyester in its construction.
+The Black Diamond Distance Adaptor is a single-wall tent that uses polyester in its construction.
 It comes at a great price while offering the protection you'd want on cold, stormy nights.
 While its ventilation is questionable (when you need to zip up the window), it stands out as warm, easy to use, and adaptable.
 Use it for any adventure where you might carry a set of poles, as it needs them to stand up tall.

 black diamond distance adaptor tent ultralight tent review - while we appreciate the black diamond distance tent for its warm...